If you live in California, you can say goodbye to incandescent and halogen light bulbs.

 Which light bulbs can be sold in California?

-It’s important to check to make sure a product can be sold in California before you buy.
+You should check to make sure a product can be sold in California before you buy.
 To simplify the process, we created a filter for our online store.
 We'll continue to work on keeping this filter updated with the latest regulations.

 Benefits of the changes